-How to Recycle Metal
+Why Recycle Metal

 Frequent Metal Recycling Questions

-What metals can I resell?
+What types of metals can I recycle?

 Common forms of nonferrous metal include aluminum, brass, copper, lead, nickel, stainless steel, tin and zinc.
 These are used to make electronics, musical instruments, wires and pipe, auto parts, keys, silverware and a variety of other products.
 Ferrous metal includes iron and steel, which make up most large household appliances.